 I normally don’t do 2 camera pieces in a row, but the undeserved bad press on the Nikon EM camera forced me to respond.
 It was my second camera.
 I’ll start by saying when I was finding my way in photography, I had what everybody tells me now were “bad, limiting” cameras.
 My first camera was a $40 Minolta X-370 with a “bad” Minolta zoom lens. (or so I’m told) After 8-9 months of some “not bad” images, the door fell off, and so I bought the venerable NIKON.
 Ta da!
 Apparently, I bought the wrong model. 🙁 Hey, I was young and stupid.
 Or was I?

 I used that Nikon EM with MD-14 and 50mm E series lens for 2 years.
 Those images got me into the NYC modeling agencies and work with the ad agency ‘Saatchi & Saatchi’.
-There was also an MD-E motor drive, (cheaper), and a variety of Nikkor 50mm’s. (better, more expensive) But I had what I had and used what I had.
+There was also an MD-E motor drive, (cheap), plus a variety of Nikkor 50mm’s, including the most expensive AI-s lenses.
+But I had what I had and used what I had.
 It was small, and nothing to brag about with all the “Pros”, who had all the cool cameras.
 But it did the job.
 So when people tell me it’s a “piece of crap”,…well, I guess they don’t have my fond memories.
 Or negatives.

 It was small, uncluttered, and could have been made by anyone because of its generic appearance.
 Now the real story.
 As an entry level camera, this 1979 baby Nikon is actually all you “need” to take awesome images.
 Lens, motor drive and camera was about $100 from the local pawn shop.
 The lens, while Nikon’s cheapest, was like a Zeiss compared to the Minolta zoom.
 I was one excited 19 yo when I got back my first images.
 Sharpness, contrast and ease of use.